-- (b) remove and inspect all things from the pockets of the person's clothing; - (c) touch the clothing worn by the person to the extent necessary to detect things in the person's possession; - (d) remove and inspect any detected thing. - (2) The searcher may exercise a power under subsection (1)(c) only if- - (a) the searcher is the same gender as the person; and - (b) the search is carried out in a part of a building that ensures the person's privacy. - (3) The searcher must- - (a) carry out the search in a way that respects the person's dignity to the greatest possible extent; and - (b) cause as little inconvenience to the person as is practicable in the circumstances.
+- (b) remove and inspect all things from the pockets of the person's clothing; - (c) touch the clothing worn by the person to the extent necessary to detect things in the person's possession; - (d) remove and inspect any detected thing. - (2) The searcher may exercise a power under subsection (1)(c) only if- - (a) to the extent reasonably practicable- - (i) the person has been given an opportunity to express, and has expressed, their preference about the gender of someone carrying out the search (the gender preferred by the person); and - (ii) the gender of the searcher is the gender preferred by, or otherwise the same gender as, the person; and - (b) the search is carried out in a part of a building that ensures the person's privacy. - (3) The searcher must- - (a) carry out the search in a way that respects the person's dignity to the greatest possible extent; and - (b) cause as little inconvenience to the person as is practicable in the circumstances.